 Reboot A simple reboot.
 This will put into effect any configuration changes that have been successfully committed to flash memory.
-Reboot From Last Configuration This will reboot the device using the current settings in permanent memory, including any changes you just committed.
 Reboot From Default Configuration This reboots the device to default settings provided by your ISP or the manufacturer.
 Choosing this option erases any custom settings.